Howard0000/home-assistant-hav-og-vind/README.en.md

 ## 🛠 Troubleshooting

-- Check **Settings → System → Logs** for:
+- Check **Settings → System → Logs**
 - If a sensor is `unavailable`, check:
   - That a station is selected
   - That the API provides data for the area
   - Network / internet connectivity

 ---